KDragos/UdacityPuzzler/README.md

 5. Added a GvrPointerPhysicsRaycaster to the Main Camera.
 6. Switch the platform in the build settings to build to Android instead of PC.
 7. (Optional/For aesthetics only) Set the position of GvrEditorEmulator object to be at 0, 1.7, 0.
+8. Created a Builds folder inside of Assets to save the apk file.